 So, what does this term means?
 What are its implications on workplaces?
 What trends would it entail?
 In this article, we attempt to answer these questions.

-The future of work is a buzz phrase that refers to the evolving landscape of the workplace and the changing nature of work itself.
+The future of work is a buzz phrase that refers to the evolving landscape of the digital workplace and the changing nature of work itself.
 It encompasses the technological advancements, societal shifts, and economic trends shaping how we work and live.
 The future of work is not a fixed state but a dynamic process that is continuously evolving and adapting to society’s changing needs.